EdoardoBonetti/project_ZENITH/examples/README.md

 # examples

-In the following some examples such as the single black hole example are shown.
+In the following some examples such as the single black hole, double black hole, and spinning black hole are shown.